dragitz/TFT-Comp-Creator/README.md

 # TFT Comp Creator

-I've made a wiki to learn about the features: https://github.com/dragitz/TFT-Comp-Creator/wiki/Wiki
+I've made a WIP wiki to learn about the features: https://github.com/dragitz/TFT-Comp-Creator/wiki/Wiki

 This is a project that I've been working on for a while.
 With many tests I decided that it was stable enough to be released.